Children in Karnataka

 Karnataka has three main geographical zones - a coastal region, a hilly region along the Western Ghats and a region covering the plains of the Deccan plateau.
 Due to an impressive economic growth rate over the past two decades Karnataka has invested in areas of social development, including health and education.

 However, the northern region of the state which has a significant population of Scheduled Castes, Scheduled Tribes and minorities, continue to lag on several human development indicators and report high incidences of child labour, child marriage and child trafficking.
 The rapid urbanization of Bengaluru, Mysuru and other smaller cities attracts a large influx of adults and children from the northern region of the state and other states.

-Approximately 20.9 per cent of the population lives below the poverty line.
-The state is working towards a Nutrition policy as part of its Vision 2025 goals in alignment with the Sustainable Development Goals (SDGs) and World Health Assembly targets and is widening the nutrition supplementation net through near universal targeted schemes.
+Approximately 20.9 per cent of the population live below the poverty line.
+The State is working towards a nutrition policy as part of its Vision 2025 goals in alignment with the Sustainable Development Goals (SDGs) and World Health Assembly targets, and is widening the nutrition supplementation net through near universal targeted schemes.

 Karnataka is one of the few states that implements decentralization processes as per the 73rd and 74th Amendments of the Constitution, empowering local institutions and communities to participate in development activities.